Exploring Somaliland: Visa Info, FlyDubai Flights & Solo Travel Tips

 On a whim, I took off and landed in a country that (technically) doesn’t even exist.
 This is Somaliland.
 No, it’s actually NOT a part of Somalia.
-Somaliland is now a country on it’s own, with its own currency and government.
+Somaliland is now a country on its own, with its own currency and government.
 This is yet another country that shattered my every preconception this year.
 It was a pleasant surprise and beyond beautiful.

-It really shakes up your preconceptions too - you can’t go 10 meters without a smile from a stranger, offering you qat or khat (more on this later).
+It really shakes up your preconceptions too—you can’t go 10 meters without a smile from a stranger, offering you qat or khat (more on this later).
 It was an enthralling and surprisingly fun trip.

 Hargeisa.
 Berbera.
 Sheikh Mountains.
-Laas Geel.
+Laas Geel cave paintings.

 TABLE OF CONTENTS